 ‘Lifelong-Housing’ Test Home Introduces Smart Care Solutions

 If you want to enjoy lifelong housing, an efficient home with smart provisions will be crucial.
 The city of Aalst built a test home that combines innovative processes and techniques with modern design inspired by the PRoF concepts.
 It also offers the unique possibility to experience future housing for people over 65 during a short stay.
-Living lab experts from iMinds are overseeing the flat's user experience research.
+Living lab experts from imec are overseeing the flat's user experience research.
 The PRoF consortium is participating in the Pro DoMo test home, a project of Ageing in Place Aalst (AIPA), one of the Flemish Care Living Labs.

 Living Independently For Longer

 We're all living longer lives, but population aging comes with high healthcare costs and an acute shortage of nursing home beds.
 At the same time, more and more elderly people want to postpone the switch to assisted living or a nursing home as long as possible.
 Living independently for longer in adapted housing offers the solution.
 But how 'adapted' does a house need to be and how does it keep meeting the changing needs and limitations of its aging residents?

 Ageing in Place Aalst (AIPA) researches exactly which infrastructural, social and societal conditions should be met to allow people to grow old in their own environment.
 As one of the six Flemish Care Living Labs, AIPA set up a testing and experimenting space or 'living lab' with an active role for its users.